Alistair Flood

 Tell us about you – what keeps you busy when you’re not marketing?

-After going vegan a few years ago, I decided to launch a food blog (because if there was one thing the world needed in 2019, it was another food blog…).
+After going vegan back in 2018, I decided to launch a food blog (because if there was one thing the world needed, it was another food blog…).
 Anyway, this occupies a lot of my spare time and will continue to do so for the foreseeable future.

-When I’m not blogging about plants, you’re likely to find me cooking, reading, running, climbing, walking, strumming the guitar, or hitting up a few of the finest pubs in the surrounding area – often with my partner Vicky and our four-legged companion Marv.
+When I’m not blogging about plants, I spend most of my time raising a 1-year-old daughter along with my partner Vicky and our four-legged companion Marv.
+Beyond that, you’re likely to find me cooking, reading, running, climbing, walking, strumming the guitar, or hitting up a few of the finest pubs in the surrounding area.

 What is your current / all-time favourite game?
 Digital or physical, there are no rules!